MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you start the trial using the Account manager,  your trial capacity is located in the home region for your tenant.
 To identify the home region, select the **?** icon on the top menu bar and then choose **About Power BI** > **About Fabric**.
 Your home region is where your data is stored.

 **What impact does region have on my Fabric (Preview) trial?**
 If your home region doesn't have Fabric enabled, you won't be able to create any Fabric items in your trial capacity.
 When Fabric is Generally Available (GA), you can use the Account manager to start a trial and assign your Fabric capacity to a specific region.
 Until GA, if your home region doesn't have Fabric enabled, don't use the Account manager to start a trial.
-Cancel your existing trial, and follow the steps in [Other ways to start a Fabric (Preview) trial](#other-ways-to-start-a-microsoft-fabric-preview-trial) instead.
+If you've already started a trial from Account manager, cancel that trial and follow the steps in [Other ways to start a Fabric (Preview) trial](#other-ways-to-start-a-microsoft-fabric-preview-trial) instead.

 **How is the Fabric (Preview) trial different from an individual trial of Power BI paid?**